Jordan to host Droidcon Global Conference next January

 PHOTO

-Amman, The Hashemite Kingdom of Jordan: The capital, Amman, is set to host the Droidcon Global Conference, the franchise name for a series of community conferences in Europe, focused on software development for Google's Android smartphone framework.
+Amman, The Hashemite Kingdom of Jordan - December 12, 2023: The capital, Amman, is set to host the Droidcon Global Conference, the franchise name for a series of community conferences in Europe, focused on software development for Google's Android smartphone framework.
 The droidcon conferences are the largest Android developer conferences held outside the USA.

 The Conference will be organized next January 18 to 20, 2024, by OMNES Media and its technical arm, OMNES Technologies, as the approved organizer of the ‘droidconamman’ edition in Amman, Jordan.
 The event is in cooperation with the Ministry of Digital Economy and Entrepreneurship and the Digital Skills Association, and under patronage of the Jordan Tourism Board (JTB).